giacomogiudice/BitPermutations.jl/README.md

 GRP networks work in a similar way to Beneš network, except that each layer is a different reshuffling, known as *GRP* or [sheeps-and-goats](https://programming.sirrida.de/bit_perm.html#sag) (see also TAOCP).
 GRP networks are typically shallower, but the reshuffling operation is only efficient if specific instructions are available in hardware, as they can be performed in 8 cycles.
-The [PEXT/PDEP](https://www.chessprogramming.org/BMI2) instructions used for the GRP reshuffling is supported by Intel starting from the Haswell architecture (released in 2013) and by AMD from the Zen 3 architecture (released in 2020).
+The [PEXT/PDEP](https://www.chessprogramming.org/BMI2) instructions used for the GRP reshuffling is supported by Intel starting from the Haswell processors (released in 2013) and by AMD from the Zen 3 generation (released in 2020).
 On older AMD architectures, PEXT/PDEP is implemented in microcode and are reportedly slower.
-On such machines you may want to experiment which method is faster and possibly disable calls to BMI2 with `ENV["PB_USE_BMI2"] = false`.
+On such machines you may want to experiment which method is faster and possibly disable calls to BMI2 with `ENV["BIT_PERMUTATIONS_USE_INTRINSICS"] = false`.
 Fallback operations are implemented but are typically much slower then butterfly operations.
 The construction of the masks follows the algorithm in: R. Lee, Z. Shi, X. Yang, *Efficient permutation instructions for fast software cryptography*, [IEEE Micro](https://doi.org/10.1109/40.977759) (2001); which is well explained [here](https://programming.sirrida.de/bit_perm.html#lee_sag).

+### AVX-512 bit shuffles

+As mentioned in [this blog post](https://lemire.me/blog/2023/06/29/dynamic-bit-shuffle-using-avx-512/), new x86-64 processors have very powerful built-in instructions that can perform arbitrary bit shuffles.
+These types of operations exploit SIMD-vectorized operations on 128-, 256-, or 512-bit registers.
+By duplicating the data to permute, we can then extract the bits we need using a mask.
+Despite the copying overhead, this turns out to be the fastest options for `UInt16`, `UInt32` and `UInt64`.
+Unfortunately such operations are consistently available only from Intel's Icelake generation (starting from 2019).

 ## Enhancements